Ruthalas/youtube-download-plus/README.md

 # Youtube Download Plus
 This tool will provide a simple GUI with which to leverage [youtube-dl](https://youtube-dl.org/) to download youtube content, then provide options for formatting and organizing, such that the results fit KODI's TV show formatting requirements.

+This tool is partially in service of the [Distributed Youtube Archive project](https://archives.team).

- This project is a re-write of an existing HTA+VBS project in C++.
+(This project is a re-write of an existing HTA+VBS project in C++.)

 # Current status
  Version 1.0 implements basic functionality:

 * Download a video, playlist, or Channel
 * Choose whether to embed subtitles/closed captioning